Here is a list of characters from Archie Comics (2015)

 - Sassy Black Woman: Outspoken, blunt and unapologetic, she's not afraid to stick it to friends and foes alike, if she thinks it's deserved.

-- Adaptational Heroism: She hasn't lost any of her trademark cattiness, but her Damsel Scrappy tendencies are dropped in favor of a more Action Girl approach to problems.
+- Adaptational Badass: She hasn't lost any of her trademark cattiness, but her Damsel Scrappy tendencies are dropped in favor of a more Action Girl approach to problems.

 - Deadpan Snarker: Of the acidic kind.